vesln/sourcery/README.md

 ### Wait, but what about...

-Please open an issues if you have feature requests.
+Please open issues if you have feature requests.
 Thanks!

 ## Install